• Skip to primary navigation

 • In a bowl, add the pudding mix and the milk and whisk until well combined.
 Chill for about 15 minutes.

-• While waiting for the pudding to chill, drain your crushed pineapple.
+• While waiting for the pudding to chill, drain the crushed pineapple.

 • Add the drained crushed pineapple to the chilled pudding and mix with a spoon or rubber spatula.